How A Father And Son Teamed Up to Infuse The Family Ice Business with Cannabis

-"I break the oil up into real, small particles, almost like nanoparticles," Al says.
-He believes the process gives the ice more bang for the buck and makes it more effective therapeutically.
+“I break the oil up into real small particles, almost like nanoparticles,” Al says.
+He believes the process gives the ice more bang for the buck and increases its therapeutic effectiveness.

-Al created three flavors: Lemon, which he describes as the most traditional flavor in the Italian Ice business.
-"That's the flavor that most everybody does on the street corners in New York.
-Mango, which Al says has taken off in popularity in the last in the 20 years.
-And cherry, a tried-and-true favorite.
+Al created three flavors: lemon, which he describes as the most traditional, the one most everybody does on street corners in New York; mango, which he says has taken off in popularity in the past 20 years; and cherry, a tried-and-true favorite.

 After perfecting his formula, Al sent the ices off to a lab in California to be tested.

 “I’ll never forget the response,” he says.
 “They called me, and for the first minute, they must have said the F-word, like, 10 times.
 They said, ‘We melted it.
 We froze it.
 We beat it up, and your numbers are spot on.
 You’re real consistent.’
 They told me I should go teach some of the bigger companies how to be more consistent.”

 In cannabis, consistency is king.
 When people like a product, they want it to taste the same and make them feel the same every time.